GridTools/gridtools/docs/user_manual/expandable_parameters.md

 chuncks of expandable parameters we want to unroll in each computation.
 - a [Vector Accessor](vector accessor) has to be used instead of a regular one in the Do method

-All the rest is happening magically under the hood, so that the user is not exposed to the complexity of the unrolling, he can reuse the code when the expand_factor changes, and he can resize dynamically the expandable paramenters vector.
+All the rest is managed by $\GT$, so that the user is not exposed to the complexity of the unrolling, he can reuse the code when the expand_factor changes, and he can resize dynamically the expandable paramenters vector, for instance by adding or removing elements.